manish0931/manish0931/README.md

 - Open an issue in one of my repositories
 - Send me a direct message on [Social Media Platform]
-- Email me at [Your Email Address]
+- Email me at manish85294@gmail.com

 ## 🛠️ Technologies & Tools

 I work with a variety of technologies, including:

-- Languages: [List programming languages]
+- Languages: Python, C/C++, Java Script
-- Frameworks: [List frameworks]
+- Frameworks: Django
-- Tools: [List tools and platforms]
+- Tools: Git

 ## 📫 Get in Touch